-You are covered for your legal liability during the term in New Zealand and due to your ownership of the property or its grounds, for:
+You are covered for your legal liability during the term in New Zealand for:

-- 1. accidental loss to the asset of others - 2. accidental bodily injury to others
+- 1. accidental loss to the property of others - 2. accidental bodily injury to others.

-We will also cover you for your reasonable legal expenses to defend an allegation that you are legally liable for if that legal liability would be covered under this policy, if established.
+We will also cover you for your reasonable legal expenses to defend an allegation that you are legally liable if that legal liability would be covered under this policy, if established.